Skip to main content

 • SCA Vulnerability.Usage Filters: to filter vulnerabilities in the VULNERABILITIES IN MY LIBRARIES view based on how the project uses a vulnerable library, add or remove Direct or Transitive (indirect).

-• SAST Features.artifactGlob: provide the location of a custom artifact for a Static Analysis scan.
-Enter a glob pattern that defines the path and filename for your artifact.
+• SAST Features.artifactGlob: enter a glob pattern that defines the path and filename for a packaged artifact that you created manually or placed in a custom location.
 The path must be relative to your project root directory.
-The default location is $PROJECT_ROOT/.verascan.
-Ensure your artifact meets the Veracode packaging guidance.
-See About application packaging.

 Add proxy credentials